-A: You will receive temporary total disability benefit payments as long as the authorized treating physician feels you remain temporarily totally disabled.
+A: You will receive temporary total disability benefit payments if the authorized treating physician feels you remain temporarily totally disabled, or as long as you are treating and have a light duty restriction that your employer is not able to accommodate.
 Once the doctor determines that you can return to some gainful employment or you have reached your maximum amount of recovery your temporary total disability benefits will be stopped.
 You should call us if you believe that you cannot return to work even though the authorized doctor says that you can.
 Your temporary total disability can last up to 400 weeks, after which your permanent disability will be determined.

 Q: When will my claim petitions be filed?